 During the third quarter of 2016, we announced a restructuring of our corporate operations and implementation of a cost reduction plan, resulting in the elimination of approximately 12% of the corporate workforce at our headquarters.
-The restructuring realigns the corporate structure to more effectively serve facility operations and support the progression of our business diversification strategy.
+The restructuring realigned the corporate structure to more effectively serve facility operations and support the progression of our business diversification strategy.
 We reported a charge in the third quarter of 2016 of \$4.0 million associated with this restructuring.
-This charge primarily consists of cash payments for severance and related benefits to terminated employees and a non-cash charge associated with the voluntary forfeiture by our chief executive officer of a restricted stock unit award.
-The impact of these staffing reductions, together with the implementation of the cost reduction plan, are expected to result in annual expense savings of approximately \$9.0 million, most of which are general and administrative expenses.
-A substantial portion of these expense savings commenced in the fourth quarter of 2016.
+This charge primarily consisted of cash payments for severance and related benefits to terminated employees and a non-cash charge associated with the voluntary forfeiture by our chief executive officer of a restricted stock unit award.